Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Concluding Remarks

 \section{Concluding Remarks}

 The SCG method has been hailed as ``\ldots the most important innovation in the policy evaluation literature in the last 15 years'' \citep{AtheyImbens:2017} and the ideas initially put forward in \cite{Abadie:2003, Abadie:2010, Abadie:2015} have sparked avenues of methodological research.
 This paper has met the challenge of extending the SCG method to settings where the assumption of interference is untenable.
-This is a nascent stream of research in the SCG literature, which our study contributes to inaugurate.
-The implications for applied economic research may be very relevant: SCG methods are often applied to estimate causal effects on a single treated unit at the meso- and macro-economic level, and the plausibility of the no-interference assumption is debatable in many studies.
-In the presence of interference, the direct effect on the treated unit may no longer be the only one of interest, but spillovers may also become an important component of the overall change induced by the intervention.
+This is a nascent stream of research in the SCG literature, which our study contributes to inaugurate, with relevant implications for applied economic and social research.

-In this paper, building on recent methodological works on causal inference with interference in the potential outcomes framework, we have first formally defined unit-level direct effects and average spillover causal effects under a partial interference assumption.
-We have also introduced a new spillover effect, the ``unrealized spillover,'' which is the spillover that would have taken place on the currently treated unit if another unit had been assigned to the intervention.
-We believe that these three quantities may be relevant for a comprehensive evaluation of interventions at the meso- and macro-economic level.
-Then, we have introduced the assumption of vertical unconfoundedness for cluster data, under which we have proposed to use the penalized SCG estimator \citep{Lhour:2020}, which builds on the methods originally developed by \cite{Abadie:2003} and \cite{Abadie:2010, Abadie:2015}, to estimate the causal effects of interest.
-Our identification and estimation strategy relies on the presence of clusters of units where no unit is exposed to the treatment.
+In this paper, building on recent methodological works on causal inference with interference in the potential outcomes framework, we have formally defined unit-level direct effects and average spillover causal effects under a partial interference assumption.
+We believe that these quantities may be relevant for a comprehensive evaluation of interventions at the meso- and macro-economic level.
+Then, we have proposed to use the penalized SCG estimator \citep{Lhour:2021} to estimate direct and average spillover causal effects, capitalizing on the presence of clusters of units where no unit is exposed to the treatment.